 9. Cultural and Language Barriers

-• Challenge: Differences in cultural norms and language can complicate communication and understanding.
+Cultural differences and language barriers can complicate communication and engagement.

 10. Stakeholder Turnover

-• Challenge: Frequent changes in stakeholder roles can disrupt engagement continuity.
+Frequent changes in stakeholder personnel can disrupt ongoing engagement efforts.

 Tools and Techniques for Stakeholder Engagement